 How did World War II Lead to the Cold War?

-The Cold War (1945-1991) represented a series of localized conflicts and intense diplomatic rivalries between camps led by the capitalist United States and Communist Soviet Union.
+After World War II why did the Soviets and Allies mistrust each other and how did this apprehension lead to the Cold War?
+The Cold War (1945-1991) represented a series of localized conflicts and intense diplomatic rivalries between camps led by the capitalist United States and the Communist Soviet Union.
 This era also saw a massive increase in civilian and military technology, including thousands of nuclear weapons and the means to deliver them across the planet.

 The Question of Germany